On the bundle of Clifford algebras over the space of quadratic forms: Introduction

 \subsection{General setup}

-A reasonably general formulation of the theory of Clifford algebras starts with the definition of the Clifford algebra of a module over a commutative ring, equipped with a quadratic form, see, e.g., ~\cite[p.
-139]{bourbaki 1959}.
+A reasonably general formulation of the theory of Clifford algebras starts with the definition of the Clifford algebra of a module over a commutative ring, equipped with a quadratic form, see, e.g., Ref. \cite[p.
+139]{bourbaki1959}.
 Here we will not aim for such a generality, and we restrict ourselves to Clifford algebras over a vector space $V$ over a field $\BK,$ equipped with a quadratic form $Q.$\footnote{A vector space is a (projective) module over a (commutative) field.} Unless explicitly stated we will not assume $V$ to be finite dimensional.
-Initially, following Ref. \cite{bourbaki1959} we will not even demand for $\BK$ to be of characteristic $\neq 2.$ In electrodynamics gauge transformations are implemented via exponentials of the type $\exp(i\phi),$ where $\phi$ is a real scalar.
+Initially, following Ref. \cite{bourbaki1959} we will not even demand for $\BK$ to be of characteristic $\neq 2.$ In electrodynamics, gauge transformations are implemented via exponentials of the type $\exp(i\phi),$ where $\phi$ is a real scalar.
 These exponentials act on complex wave functions changing their phase.
 In our case we have exponentials of the type $\exp(\bi_{A^*})$, where $A$ is an antisymmetric bilinear form.
-These exponentials twist algebra products in Clifford algebras $\cl(V,Q)$ acting on the exterior algebra $\bigwedge(V).$ This brings us the idea of representing physical fields, including those corresponding to spin $1/2,$ as multivectors, that is the elements of the exterior algebra, as it was extensively discussed in Ref. \cite{graf1978}; while it is instructive to see how the case of characteristic 2 is being dealt with in Ref. \cite{bourbaki1959}, our main interest will be the case of $\BK$ being the field of real numbers $\BR$ or complex numbers $\BC.$
+These exponentials twist algebra products in Clifford algebras $\cl(V,Q)$ acting on the exterior algebra $\bigwedge(V).$ This brings us the idea of representing physical fields, including those corresponding to spin $1/2,$ as multivectors, that is, the elements of the exterior algebra, as it was extensively discussed in Ref. \cite{graf1978}; while it is instructive to see how the case of characteristic 2 is being dealt with in Ref. \cite{bourbaki1959}, our main interest will be the case of $\BK$ being the field of real numbers $\BR$ or complex numbers $\BC.$

-In linear algebra one shows that every vector space has a basis, possibly infinite, of linearly independent vectors (Hamel basis).
+In linear algebra, one shows that every vector space has a basis, possibly infinite, of linearly independent vectors (Hamel basis).
 Moreover, every two bases have the same cardinal number called the dimension of the vector space - cf. e.g. \cite[p.
 103]{chevalley1956}.
 Every system of linearly independent vectors can be extended to a basis.
-In particular for every nonzero vector $x\in V$ there exists a linear functional $f$ on the space - that is an element of the dual space $V^*=\mbox{Hom}(V,\BK)$ - that takes a nonzero value on this vector: $f(x)\neq 0$.